bminer/node-blade/README.md

 - Code and text are escaped by default for security/convenience
 - Functions (like Jade mixins)
 - Dynamic file includes
-- Regular blocks and Parameterized blocks
+- Regular blocks and Parameterized blocks (aids in supporting template inheritance)
 - True client-side template support with caching, etc.
 - Supports Express.JS
 - HTML Comments and block comments